SixArm/rust-quick-guide/doc/crates/gtk4/examples/index.md

 [Runnable project](/projects/crates/gtk4/hello_world)

-Example "Hello, world!" using GTK from the docs:
+Example "Hello, World!" using GTK from the docs:

 ```rust
 use gtk4 as gtk;